gracile-web/website/src/content/docs/30-developer-experience.md

 For that, you can uncheck <samp>Settings > Preferences > Elements > Show HTML comments</samp> in Chromium-like developer tools.

-It's pretty nice to cut the noise like this if you want, especially when you compare with other markers mechanisms (e.g. CSS scoping…), where those random strings belong IN your effective markup, not comments.
+It's pretty nice to cut the noise like this if you want, especially when you compare with other markers mechanisms (e.g., CSS scoping…), where those random strings belong IN your effective markup, not comments.

 Be aware that you SHOULD NOT minify and remove comments while building.